SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-The green part of the pie chart is people who got asymptomatic or mildly symptomatic COVID, vs everything else in the miniscule rest of the pie chart.
+The green part of the pie chart is people who got asymptomatic or mildly symptomatic COVID, vs everything else that can go badly wrong in the miniscule rest of the pie chart.
 Singapore is massively vaccinated, and that's the cause.

 So try to be like them, at least in this respect, ok?

 Yeah, I know: the US is not Singapore.
 Before you trot out some American-exceptionalist, hyper-patriot nonsense, let me point out that I completely understand public health campaigns must be culturally sensitive.
 Consider, for example, France and Germany, 2 of my favorite countries outside the US:
 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">
     Both our countries have reputations to uphold.